percona/pmm-doc/docs/how-to/troubleshoot.md

 In a browser, visit `https://<address-of-your-pmm-server>/logs.zip`.

+The default size of each log file delivered by this endpoint is limited to 50,000 lines.
+However, you can override this setting by adding a `line-count` parameter to the endpoint.
+Read more at in the [API documentation](https://percona-pmm.readme.io/reference/logs).

 **From Help menu**

 1. Select <i class="uil uil-question-circle"></i> *Help* → <i class="uil uil-download-alt"></i> *PMM Logs*.